Decade in Review: Plaintiffs’ Litigation Highlights

-Litigation and advocacy efforts have sought for decades to raise awareness on the dangers of man-made per- and polyfluoroalkyl substances (PFAS), or perflourinated chemicals.
+Litigation and advocacy efforts have sought for decades to raise awareness on the dangers of synthetic per- and polyfluoroalkyl substances (PFAS), or perflourinated chemicals.
 Popularized in the 1950s, these toxic chemicals are commonly used to add grease, water and oil protection on consumer products, such as providing the non-stick coating on cookware.
 PFAS can also be found in firefighting aqueous film-forming foam (AFFF), which has contaminated groundwater in countless communities throughout the country.
 AFFF multidistrict litigation was established in December 2018 in the District of South Carolina to hold manufacturers accountable for the environmental contamination and subsequent harm to the public.

 Toxic Burn Pits

 Thousands of U.S. service members, veterans and civilian contract workers are suffering from debilitating health conditions that were allegedly caused by toxic open-air burn pits near military bases in Iraq and Afghanistan.
 On Jan.
 14, 2019, the U.S. Supreme Court declined to review litigation filed for victims that sought to hold military contractor KBR accountable for the toxic exposure.
 While the litigation has regrettably come to a close, the fight continues as victims continue to urge Congress to pass legislation to reduce the risk to those currently serving overseas and establish a remedy for those who are suffering and their families.